-Where provided in the RFP Conceptual Plans, tThe Design-Builder shall use the conceptual signal plan design provided in the RFP Conceptual Plans to develop the final signal plans for the Project.
-The signal pole locations shown represent the practical placement for the signal poles required for the Project.
-The Design-Builder shall submit for VDOT's approval a proposed signal pole location layout prior to submitting its final design.
+Where provided in the RFP Conceptual Plans, the Design-Builder shall use the conceptual signal plan design to develop the final signal plans for the Project.
 All traffic signal plans for new or modified permanent signals shall be reviewed and approved by VDOT.
 All traffic signals shall be designed in accordance with the VDOT 2008 Road and Bridge Standards, the 2009 MUTCD, the 2011 Virginia Supplement to the 2009 MUTCD, and IIM-SB-90.2/IIM TE-382.1.